 Third, search for hot trending topics on Twitter, and if your research is relevant get active in the relevant discussions.

 Fourth, consider time zones, if you are trying to gather data internationally.

 Don't give up, keep plugging away and stay active.
 Building a base of followers takes time, as does learning what piques people's interest.

 So there you have it.
 My twopenneth worth regarding how to use Twitter for academic research.

 If you decide to sign up and give it a go...

 Mark Batey CPsychol.
 PhD

-is Joint Chair of the Psychometrics at Work Research Group, Manchester Business School, UK
+is a Creativity Specialist at Manchester Business School, UK